NBA Rumors: Charles Barkley Explains Effects Of LeBron And Other Free Agency Signings To Lakers’ Young Core

 “That’s an impossible scenario for Luke,” Barkley said.
 “He’s got LeBron who is going to do things his way.
 He’s got those young kids who are probably in awe of LeBron.
 He’s got those older guys who are going to try to seek attention.”

 Despite earning plenty of criticisms, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka looked confident with how their offseason goes.
-Johnson revealed that they properly consulted LeBron James with every move the made this summer.
+Johnson revealed that they properly consulted LeBron James with every move they made this summer.
 The Lakers only gave Lance Stephenson, Rajon Rondo, JaVale McGee, and Michael Beasley one-year contracts to maintain their salary cap flexibility for the summer of 2019 where they are expected to chase another superstar.